 On Friday, Elliot Page sat down with Oprah for his first televised interview since coming out as transgender last December.
 Page has been cited as the most high-profile transmasculine person in Hollywood, putting a large amount of attention and visibility on the actor as he navigates his new public image as an openly trans person.
 (Page uses he and they pronouns.)

 But with that level of visibility comes added pressure — pressure to “get it right,” pressure to be a representative for an entire community at a time when they are under attack by right-wing politicians.
-Page has recognised the position their privilege and platform have put them in, choosing to lean into the political moment and step into the role of an advocate for the trans community — and trans youth, in particular — as the Republicans attempt to legislate them out of existence.
+Page has recognized the position their privilege and platform have put them in, choosing to lean into the political moment and step into the role of an advocate for the trans community — and trans youth, in particular — as the Republicans attempt to legislate them out of existence.

 Page’s interview with Oprah was a turning point both for the actor’s ability to step in and narrate his own story, and for the way that media coverage of trans people has evolved.
 Gone were the intrusive questions that have marked Oprah’s past interviews with trans women like Jenny Boylan, Lea T, and Janet Mock (Page asked Oprah to watch Disclosure, a documentary about the way trans people have historically been treated by the media, prior to the interview).
 Oprah gave Page space not just to talk about the difficulties of living with untreated gender dysphoria, but to talk about the joy of feeling at home in their body for the first time.